programmatordev/kirby-starter/README.md

 ### User Roles

-By default, these 3 user roles are available:
+By default, these three user roles are available:

 - `admin` exclusive for developers;
 - `owner` for the client, with all permissions;